-Occidental’s Media Arts & Culture (MAC) program integrates the study of film, media, and cultural theory with digital production, helping students develop critical and creative skills for engaging in an increasingly participatory media culture.
+Occidental’s Media Arts & Culture (MAC) department integrates the study of film, media, and cultural theory with digital production, helping students develop critical and creative skills for engaging in an increasingly participatory media culture.

-Founded by renowned avant-garde filmmaker Chick Strand and digital scholar/producer Marsha Kinder, our program has a rich history of creative experimentation, community-based and social engagement, and interdisciplinary study from a local and global perspective.
+Founded by renowned avant-garde filmmaker Chick Strand and digital scholar/producer Marsha Kinder, our department has a rich history of creative experimentation, community-based and social engagement, and interdisciplinary study from a local and global perspective.
 We continue to foster such legacies by encouraging students to think outside the box, while working in relation to real-world issues, cultures, and histories.

 - Phone: 323-259-2749